My Body is an Alphabet

 Digital Fanzine p.56 | Video (DCP) 00:00:17

-The leading protagonist of the story relives traumatic events in the form of flashbacks and nightmares.
-By not leaving the bed, they avoid situations or people that remind them of the events, yet feel nervous or hypervigilant and experience extreme changes in mood and perception.
+The main protagonist relives traumatic events in the form of flashbacks and nightmares.
+By not leaving bed, they avoid situations or people that remind them of the events, yet feel nervous or hypervigilant and experience extreme changes in mood and perception.
 At the same time, they suffer from emotional and physical symptoms, depression, anxiety, irritability, fatigue, and physical pain.
-It is not becoming apparent if they suffer from PTSD, PMDD, or both.
 In the grip of the flashback, time becomes fluid; time loses all meaning.
 The past and the present collapse into one, and the main protagonist is transported back to moments they have thought were long gone.

-The world falls away, and monsters emerge from the darkness, their twisted shapes and grotesque forms filling the space with a sense of dread.
-They are not simply memories, but a corporeal presence, a manifestation of the trauma that has been etched into the body.
-Not only mental images but a living, breathing reality.
-They are a physical sensation, a pain, that reverberates through the main protagonist's entire being.
-These monsters are a manifestation of the power that trauma holds over us.
-They are a reminder that the past is not something that can be easily forgotten or brushed aside, but a force that continues to shape our lives long after the moment has passed.
-At the same time, they are neither a simple representation of trauma, but a symbol of the violence that permeates our society.
-They remind us that the horrors we experience are not simply individual incidents, but systemic problems that must be addressed at their root.
+Monsters emerge from the darkness, their twisted forms and grotesque shapes filling the room with horror.
+But these monsters are not simply flashbacks.
+They are a manifestation of the power that trauma has over us.
+They suggest that the past cannot simply be forgotten or pushed aside but is a force that continues to shape our lives long after that moment.
+At the same time, the monsters are also a symbol of the violence that permeates our society.
+Cross-referenced with the text, they remind us that the horrors we experience are not simply isolated incidents but systemic problems that must be negotiated socially.